 Note that changes to the configuration of your integration during the service delivery process may affect engineering effort, delivery dates and costs.

-Licenses for our qualification kits are valid for a specific version of the RVS tools you’re using, a specific integration of those tools into your development environment, and a specific customer project.
+Licenses for our qualification support are valid for a specific version of the RVS tools you’re using, a specific integration of those tools into your development environment, and a specific customer project.

 Please contact us if you need to use our qualification kits in multiple projects, or projects with multiple certifications.